-Tel: (02) 9382 9084
+Tel: (02) 9382 9046

-Fax: (02) 9398 4275
+Fax: (02) 9392 9310

 Upon receipt, immediately subculture reference strains onto suitable media as indicated below.

 |All other reference strains

-The handling and storage of reference strains decribed below complies fully with NATA’s Technical Circular 24-January 2016,”The Maintenance of Microbiological Reference Culture Collections (MRCC)”.
-This document is included in the Manual as Appendix 3.
+The handling and storage of reference strains described below complies fully with NATA’S document “The Maintenance of Microbiological Reference Culture Collections (MRCC)”.
+A copy of this document is stored in the CDS publication archives.

 Storage at or below -70°C is the preferred method for maintaining a reliable stock of the reference organisms.
-Reference cultures used for quality assurance testing ideally should be no more than six passages removed from the received ACM strain.
+Reference cultures used for quality assurance testing ideally should be no more than six passages removed from the received strain.

 On receipt, culture each reference strain on a suitable medium and incubate overnight.
 Following overnight incubation, prepare a heavy suspension of the organism in sterile nutrient broth supplemented with 20% glycerol in a cryogenic vial for storage at -70°C or in liquid nitrogen.
 Multiple suspensions may be created and stored concurrently as backups.
 These suspensions are one passage removed from the received reference strain.